-The Chairman of the Management Board considered - as he does each year - the recommendations of the Compensation Committee to change fixed and variable compensation for the employment duties of each Management Board member.
+The Chief Executive Officer considered - as she does every year - the recommendations of the Compensation Committee to change fixed and variable compensation for the employment duties of each executive.

 The Group currently has no variable or extraordinary compensation other than what is described above.